 In this case, the angled door can be constructed in other areas of the premises that blend in better with the floor plan.

 Be mindful that the castle gate water theory is only applicable for doors to amend it’s facing to the left or right.

 This means that if a property is facing north, the castle gate door can only be adjusted towards northeast or northwest.
 And if the facing is south, it can only be amended to face southeast or southwest.

 When this feng shui hack is applied to a property, many homeowners and business operators don’t realize that the job is not complete.

-To harness the full potency of the castle gate door in feng shui, the presence of water is required where the door is now facing.
+To harness the full potency of the castle gate door in feng shui, the presence of water is required at the directional area where the door is now facing.

 Without it, it would be like keeping a pitbull as a pet for protection, but wearing a muzzle.
 It might still scare away criminals, but when push comes to shove, it’s not really going to do the owner any good.